Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 And yet, quietly, a growing number of AI agency owners are canceling their subscriptions.
 They are not switching to competitors out of spite or because some influencer told them to.
 They are leaving because they tried to build their AI agency on GoHighLevel and hit the same walls, over and over, until the workarounds became more exhausting than just switching platforms entirely.

-Reason 1: No LinkedIn Outreach (The Dealbreaker)
+Reason 1: No Native LinkedIn Outreach (The Dealbreaker)

-LinkedIn Outreach: Platform Support
+Native LinkedIn Outreach Support

 Reason 2: Hidden Usage Fees That Destroy Profitability